skenderidis/nginx-gitops/README.md

-# Automating NGINX: From Chaos to Configuration as Code
+# Automating NGINX: From Manual Edits to Configuration as Code

 In today’s cloud-native and API-driven landscape, the importance of consistent, reliable, and scalable application delivery cannot be overstated.
 At the heart of this ecosystem lies NGINX—the de facto standard for high-performance web serving, reverse proxying, and load balancing.
 Yet, managing fleets of NGINX instances across environments—development, staging, production—often feels like herding cats.